 - family history – you're more likely to get kidney cancer if you have a close relative with it

-- long-term dialysis – a treatment for kidney disease where a machine replicates some of the jobs of the kidneys
+- long-term dialysis – a treatment for chronic kidney disease where a machine does some of the jobs of the kidneys

-Maintaining a healthy weight, a healthy blood pressure and not smoking is the best way to reduce your risk of kidney cancer.
+Keeping to a healthy weight, a healthy blood pressure and not smoking is the best way to reduce your chances of getting kidney cancer.

 Treatments for kidney cancer

-The treatment for kidney cancer depends on the size of the cancer and whether it has spread to other parts of the body.
+The treatment for kidney cancer depends on the size of the cancer and whether it has spread to other parts of your body.

 The main treatments are: